liorgrossman/darkness/README.md

 	* If you use SSH: `git remote add upstream git@github.com:liorgrossman/darkness.git`
  	* If you use HTTPS: `git remote add upstream https://github.com/liorgrossman/darkness.git`
 1. Fetch the code: `git fetch upstream`
-1. If you don't have Node.js installed, [install it](https://nodejs.org/)
-1. Run `npm install` from the same directory as package.json to install dependencies and compile all SCSS to CSS.
+1. Run `npm install` from the same directory as package.json to install dependencies and compile all SCSS to CSS ([Node.js](https://nodejs.org/) required)

 #### Loading it in Chrome:
 1. Open Chrome and browse to [chrome://extensions](chrome://extensions)
-1. If you already Darkness installed Darkness from Chrome Web Store, disable it
+1. If you've previously installed Darkness from Chrome Web Store, disable it
 1. Check **Developer mode** in the top of the Extensions page
 1. Click **Load unpacked**
 1. Choose the sub-directory **darkness/chrome-extension** (where manifest.json resides)